migrax/gepon-simul/README.md

 Copyright ⓒ Miguel Rodríguez Pérez <miguel@det.uvigo.es> 2011—2013

-This simulator is licenses under the GNU General Public License, version 3 (GPL-3.0).
+This simulator is licensed under the GNU General Public License, version 3 (GPL-3.0).
 For for information see LICENSE.txt